mvaria/mvaria.github.io/index.md

 ## About Me

 My research interests span theoretical and applied cryptography and its applications throughout and beyond computing & data sciences.
-My work often involves one or more of the following:
+My research often involves one or more of the following:
-- Design and develop crypto algorithms with provable, composable security guarantees,
+- Design and develop crypto algorithms with provable, composable security guarantees
-- Deploy privacy-respecting systems for data scientists to work with data they cannot see, or
+- Deploy privacy-respecting systems for data scientists to work with data they cannot see
-- Examine the social aspects of cryptography, including its impacts on law and public policy.
+- Examine the social aspects of cryptography, including its impacts on law and public policy

 I work as an Associate Professor in the [Faculty of Computing & Data Sciences](https://www.bu.edu/cds-faculty/) at [Boston University](https://www.bu.edu/).
 I serve as the director of the [CDS Hub for Civic Tech Impact](https://www.bu.edu/cds-faculty/research-impact/civic-tech/), co-director of [BU's Center for Reliable Information Systems & Cyber Security](https://www.bu.edu/riscs/), member of the [BU Security Group](https://www.bu.edu/cs/research-groups/security/busec/), and member of the [Cyber Security, Law, and Society Alliance](https://www.bu.edu/hic/centers-initiatives-labs/cyber-alliance/).
 I am also an affiliate of BU's [Computer Science department](https://www.bu.edu/cs/people/faculty/).